awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaselinewithhooks.md

 The SSM document you specify is run before the `Install` operation and performs any actions supported by SSM Agent, such as a shell script to check application health check before patching is performed on the instance\. \(For a list of actions, see [Systems Manager Command document plugin reference](ssm-plugins.md)\)\.
 The default SSM document name is `AWS-Noop`, which does not perform any operation on the instance\.

-For information about creating a custom SSM document, see [Creating Systems Manager documents](create-ssm-doc.md)\.
+For information about creating a custom SSM document, see [Creating SSM documents](create-ssm-doc.md)\.

 ### Parameter name: `PostInstallHookDocName`<a name="patch-manager-about-aws-runpatchbaselinewithhooks-parameters-postinstallhookdocname"></a>